open-craft/ansible-role-security/README.md

 Whether to install/enable `yum-cron` (RedHat-based systems) or `unattended-upgrades` (Debian-based systems).
 System restarts will not happen automatically in any case, and automatic upgrades are no excuse for sloppy patch and package management, but automatic updates can be helpful as yet another security measure.

+    security_autoupdate_mail_to: null
+    security_autoupdate_mail_on_error: true

+If `security_autoupdate_mail_to` is set to an non null value, unattended upgrades will send an e-mail to that address when some error occurs.
+You may either set this to a full email: `ops@example.com` or to something like `root`, which will use `/etc/aliases` to route message.
+If you set ``security_autoupdate_mail_on_error`` to false you'll get an email after every package install.

 ## Dependencies

 None.